MEsyM/Worderr/README.md

 LingvoJam is a collaborative wordplay platform built with Next.js 15, Prisma, and NextAuth.
 It combines synchronous writing tools with real-time collaboration primitives to help storytellers create lyrical narratives together.

+## Core functionality

+- **Account management** – Visitors can create an account with their name, email address, and password through the `/register` page.
+The API stores a bcrypt-hashed password and prevents duplicate registrations.
+Existing users sign in via the `/login` page using credentials-based authentication backed by NextAuth sessions.
+Magic-link email auth remains available for teams that prefer passwordless entry.
+- **Session-aware navigation** – The global layout surfaces contextual actions (register, log in, sign out) and keeps the active session available to both client and server components through shared providers.
+Authenticated users see their profile avatar and can end their session with a single click.
+- **Room creation workflow** – Authenticated hosts can publish new jam rooms from the dashboard form.
+The UI guides them through selecting a mode (solo or crew), configuring rule presets (max words, sentences, forbidden vocabulary, rhyme target), and supplies inline toasts for success or failure states.
+Anonymous visitors are prompted to register or log in before the form becomes interactive.
+- **Real-time collaboration scaffold** – Socket.IO namespaces back each room, broadcasting lifecycle events such as participants joining, timer state changes, and lyrical turn submissions.
+Server-side guards ensure socket metadata includes the signed-in user identity so crews can attribute contributions in live sessions.
+- **Prisma-backed persistence** – The PostgreSQL schema tracks users, rooms, invitations, and lyrical turns.
+Migrations, seeds, and runtime access all go through Prisma, ensuring a consistent data contract between the API routes and collaboration services.

 ## Table of contents

 - [Architecture overview](#architecture-overview)